-- (a) When land is rezoned to Resort Zone, the Municipality must impose conditions with regard to density, layout, landscaping, and building design. - (b) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, stands, services and internal roads. - (c) Provided that if a hotel or wellness centre is approved as a consent use within Resort Zone the following additional conditions apply: - (i) rooms may not be alienated by means of sectional title; - (ii) the hotel may not accommodate more than 50% of the number of accommodation units; - (iii) the architectural design of the hotel or wellness centre must conform to that of the rest of the resort; and

-(iv) the maximum height for the hotel or wellness centre is 6 metres to the wall plate in all cases and 8,5 metres to the top of the roof in the case of a pitched roof.
+- (a) The parameters of the existing lawful development apply as land use restrictions regarding to land which is deemed to be zoned as a resort zone with effect from the date of commencement of the Land Use Planning Act. - (b) When land is rezoned to Resort Zone I, the Municipality must impose conditions regarding to the density, layout, landscaping, and building design. - (c) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, stands, services and internal roads. - (d) Provided that if a hotel or wellness centre is approved as a consent use within Resort Zone I, the following additional conditions apply: - (i) rooms may not be alienated by means of sectional title; - (ii) the hotel may not accommodate more than 50% of the number of accommodation units; - (iii) the architectural design of the hotel or wellness centre must conform to that of the rest of the resort; and - (iv) the maximum height for the hotel or wellness centre is 8 metres to the wall plate in all cases and 10 metres to the top of the roof in the case of a pitched roof